Alan Bush: 1930s: emergent composer

 At the end of summer 1931 the couple returned permanently to England, and settled in the village of Radlett, in Hertfordshire.
 In the following years three daughters were born.
 Bush resumed his RAM and LLCU duties, and in 1932 accepted a new appointment, as an examiner for the Associated Board of London's Royal Schools of Music, a post which involved extensive overseas travel.
 These new domestic and professional responsibilities limited Bush's composing activity, but he provided the music for the 1934 Pageant of Labour, organised for the London Trades Council and held at the Crystal Palace during October.
 Tippett, who co-conducted the event, later described it as a "high water mark" in Bush's drive to provide workers' choirs with settings for left-wing texts.
-In 1936 Bush was one of the founders of the Workers' Musical Association (WMA), and became its first chairman.
+In 1936 Bush was one of the founders of the Workers' Music Association (WMA), and became its first chairman.

 In 1935 Bush began work on a piano concerto which, completed in 1937, included the unusual feature of a mixed chorus and baritone soloist in the finale, singing a radical text by Randall Swingler.
 Bush played the piano part when the work was premiered by the BBC Symphony Orchestra under Sir Adrian Boult on 4 March 1938.
 The largely left-wing audience responded to the work enthusiastically; Tippett observed that "to counter the radical tendencies of the finale ...
 Boult forced the applause to end by unexpectedly performing the National Anthem".
 A performance of the concerto a year later, at the 1939 "Festival of Music for the People", drew caustic comments from Neville Cardus in the Manchester Guardian.
 Cardus saw little direction and no humour in the music: "Why don't these people laugh at themselves now and then?
 Just for fun."

 Bush provided much of the music, and also acted as general director, for the London Co-operative Societies' pageant "Towards Tomorrow", held at Wembley Stadium on 2 July 1938.
 In the autumn of that year he visited both the Soviet Union and the United States.
 Back home in early 1939 he was closely involved in founding and conducting the London String Orchestra, which operated successfully until 1941 and again in the immediate postwar years.
 He also began to write a major orchestral work, his Symphony No. 1 in C. Amid this busy life Bush was elected a Fellow of the Royal Academy of Music.